How Self-Love is Like Gardening for Your Business

 We can market the pants off of love, amiright?!

-But what about love for YOU, dear entrepreneur?
-When you’re running a business, it can feel like you’re giving all your energy to clients, customers, or your team.
-And when you’re thinking about your business constantly – even when you’re Out of Office – it’s hard to be lovingly present to romantic partners, friends, and family.
+When you’re running a business, it can feel like all your energy goes to clients, customers, and your team.
+And when your business lives in your head 24/7, even when you’re technically “off”, it becomes harder to be present for your relationships, your creativity, and yourself.

-As an entrepreneur, loving yourself first seems like a luxury at the bottom of your to-do list.
-But in reality, it’s the foundation of your business’s growth, creativity, and resilience.
+Loving yourself first can feel like a luxury at the bottom of your to-do list.
+In reality, it’s the foundation of your business’s growth, creativity, and resilience.

 1. Give Yourself Daily Warm-Fuzzies